Mandarin Chinese Pronunciation -

 6. Ready, Set, Record...(Chin Up and Playback)

-Get set up with a recording device - anything will do, no need for high tech - and have some simple phrases (or sentences if you're more advanced) recorded by a native speaker ready to listen to and imitate - the phrases shouldn't feel too challenging to repeat.
+Get set up with a recording device - anything will do, no need for high tech - and have some simple phrases (or sentences if you're more advanced) recorded by a native speaker ready to listen to and imitate.
+Try the beginner-friendly dialogs and example sentences at our sister site, mandarinplayer.com.
+(And kindly excuse the shameless self-promotion).

 Listen to the Chinese phrase and repeat it.
 Do this a few times until you feel fluent with it.
 Then press record.
 Now...get ready and prepare yourself for some possible disappointment as you listen back.